pinponalv/monedita/README.md

 - Maven

 ## 🚧 Project Status
-This project is functional and under active development
+This project is functional and under active development.
+Planned features
+- Add a frontend using react and typescript
+- Add authentication with Spring Security